 Sean Taal, Ways to Hide, 2016.
 3.125 x 1.625 x 1.25 inches, found sandstone, USB with three video works

 Ways to Hide is a collection of three videos displaying approaches to camouflage in public space.
 These videos show ways to occupy space while addressing the anxieties of being watched.
-You can view the videos at http://vimeo.com/waterwitching.
+View one of the videos here.

 Sean Taal is a visual artist who lives and works in Calgary, Alberta.
 He attended the Alberta College of Art + Design, receiving a BFA in drawing in 2015.
 In 2012, he attended the AICAD New York Studio Residency program.
 Sean’s practice focuses on belief by utilizing a childhood fear of Sasquatch through drawing, installation, video, and performance.